Vulcanus in Japan: Cultural activities

 Activities vary depending on the year of participation, but they are intended for participants to learn more about Japanese culture.

 Internship

 The internships start in January and last till August.
 Placement, accommodation, tasks and schedules vary greatly and depend on the hosting company.
 During the internship students are required to write monthly reports to keep track of their records.

 All participants receive information on local Japanese language schools, but the continuation of language studies is voluntary.

 Scholarship

-Each participant is awarded a scholarship.
-Until 2008/2009, the amount was €15,000 for one year.
-After the economic crisis, from 2009/2010 the scholarship is given in yen, and the amount has been set at ¥2,000,000.
-Starting with the 2013/2014 session, the scholarship amount has been reduced to ¥1,900,000.
-It covers the round-trip plane ticket to Japan and living expenses.
+The participants are awarded a pro-rata grant of around Yen 1.900.000, that may vary over the years, to cover the cost of travel to and from Japan and living expenses in Japan.
+The language course, the seminar, the accommodation in Japan for the entire stay are provided free of charge.

-Housing is provided and financed by the hosting company for the whole duration of the program.
-The Japanese language course is financed by the programme.
+Accommodation is provided and financed by the hosting company for the whole duration of the program.